 Dahlquist obtained his doctoral degree in 1995 at the Institute for International Economic Studies, Stockholm University.
 He joined the Stockholm School of Economics in 1996 and taught at the Fuqua School of Business at Duke University between 1998 and 2002.
 Dahlquist was a Research Fellow at the Institute for Financial Research (SIFR) in Stockholm between 2002 and 2013 and its Director between 2003 and 2008.

 Dahlquist’s research interests lie in asset management, asset pricing, and international finance.
-His current research focuses on (i) individuals’ and institutions’ investment behavior and the design of pension plans, (ii) trading strategies in the bond and currency markets and their relation to fundamentals, and (iii) performance evaluation and practical problems related to portfolio selection.
+His current research focuses on (i) individuals’ and institutions’ investment behavior and the design of pension plans, (ii) trading strategies in the bond and currency markets and their relation to fundamentals, and (iii) performance evaluation and practical issues related to asset management.

 Dahlquist has taught courses on debt instruments and markets, investment management, global financial markets, and international business in Master of Science, MBA, Executive MBA, and PhD programs at Duke University, London Business School, Stockholm School of Economics, and University of North Carolina at Chapel Hill.
 Many of his PhD students have placed at academic institutions, central banks, and asset management firms.

 Dahlquist has been an advisor to several financial institutions as well as government authorities, including the National Debt Office, the Swedish Pensions Agency, and the Swedish Central Bank.
 He currently serves as academic advisor to Inquire Europe and the Norwegian Central Bank.
 Dahlquist also serves on the investment committees of the foundation behind the Polar Music Prize and the Nobel Foundation.
 He is a member of the Board of Informed Portfolio Management AB and the Thule Foundation.
 He is also a member of the Assembly of Representatives of Skandia.

 - Evaluating Portfolio Performance with Stochastic Discount Factors (with Paul Söderlind), Journal of Business 72 (1999), 347-383.